 If someone asks me about ROI one more time, why I’ll …

 No seriously.
-When people ask about return from investment (ROI), I think they don’t understand the term.
+When people ask about return on investment (ROI), I think they don’t understand the term.
 Because they don’t.

 I break down relationship marketing into three main areas: affinity, discovery, and validation.
 These principles can be applied to nearly any social network, but for the sake of brevity, I’ll talk about Twitter.